dewysoftwareleaks/Ruhama/README.md

 # Ruhama Leak

 Ruhama, reverse engineered, clear as crystal.
+Well, maybe not reverse engineered properly, but eh, does it matter?

 Full Gradle project too.
-Can't be arsed != incompetence lel